Anthropology of Food

 From field and farm, to laboratory and factory, to kitchen and kettle, to dining table and serving bowl, however, food is a profoundly social substance—one around which and through which social relations and cultural phenomena are formed and transformed.

 This course approaches food as an anthropological object of study, focusing on historically and culturally variable forms of food production, exchange, preparation, and consumption as means through which both individual and social bodies are constructed and reproduced.
 The course will serve as a vehicle to examine how social identities, relationships, and hierarchies, ranging in dimension from hearth to global economy, have been and are produced through the medium of food.
 The course is structured as a reading and discussion seminar.
-It may be taken only by students on the MA Anthropology of Food.

 Objectives and learning outcomes of the course